AhmadWaleed/soquel/README.md

 ### Collections
 As we have seen, Object method like get retrieve multiple records from the database.
 However, these methods don't return a plain PHP array.
 Instead, an instance of Illuminate\Database\Eloquent\Collection is returned.

-The Eloquent Collection class extends Laravel's base Illuminate\Support\Collection class, which provides a variety of helpful methods for interacting with data collections.
+The Object class extends Laravel's base Illuminate\Support\Collection class, which provides a variety of helpful methods for interacting with data collections.
 For example, the reject method may be used to remove objects from a collection based on the results of an invoked closure
 ```php
 $accounts = Account::query()->whereNotNull('Email')->get();
 $accounts = $accounts->reject(fn (Account $account) => $account->isActive);